foureyes/csci-ua.0060-fall2020-001/slides/py-db/mysql.md

 </section>

 <section markdown="block">
-## psycopg2 Working With Query Results
+## PyMySQL Working With Query Results

 __Once the query has been executed, you can treat the cursor object as an iterator__ &rarr;